Automattic/wp-calypso/packages/composite-checkout/README.md

 Some payment methods may require a redirect to an external site.
 If that occurs, the `failureRedirectUrl` and `successRedirectUrl` props on `Checkout` will be used instead of the `onFailure` and `onSuccess` callbacks.
 All four props are required.

-## Examples

-### Example 1
+## Example

 Here is a very simple example of using the `Checkout` component with default options.
 Its review section is very basic and line items cannot be removed or added.
+For a more detailed example, see the file `demo/index.js`.

 ```js
 import React, { useState } from 'react';